SoundValveVladimir/Media-Player/README.md

-# SoundValve Project
+# The hobbyist SoundValve Project
 # Python media player with visualization
-# The hobbyist project

 ## Description
 This is a media player project.